timothyshull/programming_notes/c++/effective_c++.md

 17. Understand special member function generation

 ## Smart Pointers
-18. Use std::unique_ptr for exclusive-ownership resource management
+18. Use std::unique_ptr for exclusive-ownership resource
+    management
-19. Use std::hared_ptr for shared-ownership resource management
+19. Use std::shared_ptr for shared-ownership resource
+    management
-20. Use std::weak_ptr for std::shared_ptr-like pointers that can dangle
+20. Use std::weak_ptr for std::shared_ptr-like pointers that
+    can dangle
-21. Prefer std::make_unique and std::make_shared to direct use of new
+21. Prefer std::make_unique and std::make_shared to direct
+    use of new
 22. When using the Pimpl idiom, define special member functions in the implementation file

 ## Rvalue References, Move Semantics, and Perfect Forwarding
 23. Understand std::move and std::forward
 24. Distinguish universal references from rvalue references
-25. Use std::move on rvalue references, std::forward on universal references
+25. Use std::move on rvalue references, std::forward on
+    universal references
 26. Avoid overloading on universal references
 27. Familiarize yourself with overloading on universal references
 28. Understand reference collapsing
 29. Assume that move operations are not present, are not cheap, and not used
 30. Familiarize yourself with perfect forwarding failure cases

 ## Lambda Expressions
 31. Avoid default capture modes